 Best Overall: Memorial Park, Wilsonville, Oregon

 I hate to tell you this (and it is my opinion), but Portland’s best park is not actually in Portland.
 Confused?
 This site includes surrounding communities, and you might be shocked to learn that the best park in Portland is actually a short 15 – 30 minute drive to Wilsonville, Oregon.
 If driving is not your thing, I’ve also biked out near the park, and it’s a pretty decent route.
+You can map your ride here.

 Sure, this park is a bit sterile and shiny new, and depending on your criteria, this could go so many different ways.
 However, Memorial Park offers so much to do with plenty of elbow room for all users – its spot on the top is an obvious choice for me.
 There is a skate park, huge athletic fields, a fishing dock, plenty of hiking paths/trails, paved bike paths, and some of the most interesting and unique playstructures you’ll ever see at a park.
 On top of all that, the spray/water park in the front of the park is on-par with Jamison fountain, if not better, especially for toddlers.